Skip to content

 Most companies structure their fees in one of a few common ways, from percentage-based collections to flat per-claim rates.
 Each has its own benefits, and the best fit depends on your practice’s size, claim volume, and cash flow.
 Beyond the primary fee, it’s also important to ask about any additional costs for setup or other services.
 Thinking about the expense as an investment in your revenue cycle management will help you see the bigger picture.
 A great service should more than pay for itself by increasing your collections, reducing errors, and freeing up your time to focus on patient care.

-Understanding Percentage-Based Fees
+How Do Percentage-Based Fees Work?

 The most common pricing model you’ll encounter is the percentage-based fee.
 With this structure, the billing company charges a percentage of the money it successfully collects for your practice.
 Typically, these fees range from 5% to 10%, with most mental health practices paying somewhere between 6% and 8%.